Lucas Hernandez Update: Texas Team Joining Search For 5-Year-Old Kansas Boy Who’s Been Missing For Two Weeks

-Little Lucas Hernandez has been missing for two weeks prompting authorities to ramp up the search for the Wichita, Kansas boy.
+Little Lucas Hernandez has been missing for two weeks, prompting authorities to ramp up the search for the Wichita, Kansas, boy.
 Police have now enlisted the assistance of Texas EquuSearch in an effort to locate Lucas and bring him home.

-Since Lucas vanished, authorities have conducted a number of searches in five different Wichita parks, as well as the neighborhood in which the child lives using canine units, horses, and drones, according to The Wichita Eagle.
+Since Lucas vanished, authorities have conducted a number of searches in five different Wichita parks, as well as the neighborhood in which the child lives, using canine units, horses, and drones, according to The Wichita Eagle.

-Members of the renowned group, Texas Equusearch, made their way to Wichita on Saturday to search for Lucas in a location that has not been announced to the public, reports KAKE News.
+Members of the renowned group Texas Equusearch made their way to Wichita on Saturday to search for Lucas in a location that has not been announced to the public, reports KAKE News.

 According to the Texas Equusearch website, the group has searched for and located over 400 missing people internationally and returned them safely to their homes.